-From the perspective of his fascination, Escher created both very small worlds (crystals) and very large ones (stars and planets).
+Escher drew on this fascination to create both very small worlds (crystals) and very large ones (stars and planets).
 One of the most beautiful planets is Tetrahedral Planetoid, from April 1954.

 Escher’s work is known for such things as his optical illusions and his playing with perspective.
 He had an aptitude for rendering everyday subjects unfamiliar by means of the viewpoint he took or the cutout he made.

-In 1922 Escher first makes a trip to Italy, followed by a journey to Spain by boat in the autumn.
-His hunger for travel remains unsated, though, and in November he visits Italy for a second time.
+In the months of April to June 1922, Escher makes a trip to Italy, followed by a journey to Spain by cargo boat in the autumn.
+His hunger for travel remains yet unsatisfied, and in November he visits Italy for a second time.
 First Genoa and Pisa and on 15 November he is back in Siena.
-He is ecstatic about the light blue sky over the hills of Tuscany.
+He is delighted by the light blue sky over the hills of Tuscany.
 He is happy.

-Maurits has visited Italy several times before but when he enters the train to Florence on 5 April 1922 something is different.
-Where he used to travel with his parents, he is now accompanied by his friends Jan van der Does de Willebois, Bas Kist and Jans sister Alexandra (Lex).
+Maurits Escher has visited Italy several times before, but when he boards the train to Florence on 5 April 1922 things are a bit different.
+Where he used to travel with his parents, he is now accompanied by his friends Jan van der Does de Willebois, Bas Kist and Jan's sister Alexandra (Lex).

 Convex and Concave (March 1955) has a nightmarish quality: where is the entrance, are we going up or down, are we inside or outside?
 The construction in the middle, where two perspectives merge, produces a sensation of dizziness.

-In the winter of 1925/1926 Escher worked on a series of six woodcuts about the creation, ‘I sei giorni della creazione‘.
-The series gathered a lot of appreciation, both in the Netherlands as in Italy where he exhibited them in May 1926.
-Escher finished off his series with a woodcut…
+In the winter of 1925/1926 Escher worked on a series of six woodcuts about the creation of the world as told in the Book of Genesis, ‘I sei giorni della creazione’.
+The series gathered a lot of appreciation, both in the Netherlands as in Italy where he exhibited them in…

 Escher visited Sicily while it was still untouched.
 In the spring of 1932 he made his first trip to the island, together with his friend and painter Giuseppe Haas-Triverio.